Moving and Packing TipsMoving House With a Dog Without Stress

 After all of your belongings were loaded in the removals van and sent on their way to your new place, it is time for you and your feline companion to head there, as well.
 If you didn’t skip the previous paragraphs, your cat should be in its safe room, surrounded by all of its favourite things.
 If you did, you are probably searching for it…

 Pack your cat’s belongings, grab your bag of essentials, and be on your way to the new property.
-The best way for travelling with cat in car is to secure its carrier on the back seat of the vehicle and make sure you have some treats with you.
-If your cat is nervous, try covering the carrier with a cloth.
-Check on your pet regularly and make sure it has access to fresh water while you are on the move.
-Remember, don’t leave your cat in the car for extended periods of time, even if it’s under shade!
+The best way for travelling with a cat in the car is to secure its carrier on the back seat of the vehicle and make sure you have some treats with you.
+You can always tie the carrier down using the seat belt.
+If your cat is nervous, try covering the carrier with a piece of cotton cloth.
+Check on it regularly and make sure it has access to fresh water while you are on the move.
+Remember, don’t leave your cat in the car for extended periods of time, even if it’s under the shade!

-When you arrive at your destination, unpack your cat’s belongings first and see where you can set a safe room once again.
-Bring your cat with its carrier, close the doors and windows of the room and open the gate.
+When you arrive at your destination, unpack your cat’s belongings first and see where you can set it up, away from family members and other humans.
+While in its carrier, you can introduce your cat to its new surroundings.
+Then close the doors and windows of the room and open the gate.
 Don’t rush your cat out, let it come and explore on its own.
 Sit in the room for a couple of minutes to encourage your pet to come outside.
 Once your cat starts to sniff around the room and is relatively calm, you can start the long process of unpacking and setting all of your belongings.
-Keep your cat in that safe room for now.
+Keep your cat in that safe room.
+For now, don’t let your cat through the rest of the house.

 The property should be thoroughly cleaned before you settle in.
 If the previous owner had cats, your feline companion might catch some of their scents and get stressed.
 If you noticed this, rub all the corners of the house with a cloth and some detergent or alcohol.
 The idea behind this activity is to limit the scent of the previous cats, so your own cat can mark its new territory.